Think "sport" and the words that spring to mind are

 Your brain learns to correlate the way you move your muscles with the places where the ball ends up; eventually, after enough practice, you can place the ball wherever you want.
 In theory, a robot could play just as effectively if you programmed it with the laws of physics, or if you let it practice and learn from its mistakes using

 a neural network (a type of computer model that learns from experience like a brain).
-Photo by Eric Tretter courtesy of US Navy.
+Photo by Eric Tretter courtesy of US Navy and Wikimedia Commons.

 Science is all about understanding how the world works using theories tested through experiments.